aewshopping/ssg-deploy-test/src/posts/reviews/2024-04-19-review-the-nirvana-express.md

 The most memorable of these individuals for me were:

 __Krishnamurti__, who was adopted / kidnapped by the crackpot Theosophist organisation at the age of thirteen in 1909, brought up to be the reincarnation of the coming Master, before disavowing the whole Theosophist project in his early twenties announcing that there is no one path to truth and rejecting the idea that he was a messiah.
-He dedicated the rest of his life to spreading this message that you yourself hold the keys to enlightenment.
+He dedicated the rest of his life to spreading the message that you yourself hold the keys to enlightenment.

 __Meher Baba__, who travelled the world in the 1920s and 1930s, and who would move people to tears just by looking at them - he had taken a vow of silence and communicated by tapping out letters on an alphabet board with a stick.
 He loved the cinema and spent many years trying and failing to meet Greeta Garbo who he wanted to star in a film about his life.